mickjc750/prnf/README.md

  Most applications need to print things beyond what is offered by the standard placeholder types.
 This feature provides an easy way of doing that, but it requires the heap (or some other dynamic memory allocator) to work.

  When enabled, prnf() will accept a %n as a C string (like %s), only it will free() the address after printing.
 The argument type is int*, even though it points to a string.
 This allows the user to create functions which produce whatever strings they need (coordinates, timestamps, etc..), and then use these functions as arguments to prnf().
-Exmaple:
+Example:

 	static int* prnfext_bananas(int bananas)
 	{